nmshd/documentation/_includes/scenarios/integrate/establish-a-relationship-to-another-identity.md

 For rejecting the Relationship Request and therefore not establishing an active Relationship between the Templator and the Requestor, take a look at the documentation of the [Reject RelationshipChange]({% link _docs_use-cases/use-case-transport-reject-relationship-change.md %}) use case.
 {: .notice--info}

+### Be informed about the acceptance of the Relationship Request

 Assuming the Requestor is a Connector, it must [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) after the Templator has accepted the Relationship Request.
 The `result` of the response after synchronization shows in particular that the `status` of the [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) has been changed from `"Pending"` to `"Active"` and that the `status` of the associated [RelationshipChange]({% link _docs_integrate/data-model-overview.md %}#relationshipchange) with `"Creation"` as `type` has been changed from `"Pending"` to `"Accepted"`.
 Now the Requestor is informed that the Templator has accepted the Relationship Request and therefore an active Relationship has been established between them.
+If the Requestor is an App user instead, they are informed about the acceptance of the Relationship Request analogously, without having to synchronize manually.

+<div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/650bd1ea-e0fd-489e-ab26-e7fe201ef59e" id="~uUgN3n5x3eT"></iframe></div>

 ## What's next?